 TED/Devil

 Then climb upward, Don Juan.
 Off to Heaven you go.
 Disillusionment will follow and, in time, you will make your way back to me.
 And I, gentleman that I am, will welcome you with open arms.
 I cannot save your soul, for what is there to save?
 But the music we can make together… Sublime!
-Shall we stop our quarreling and get on to what we do best?
+Shall we stop our quarreling and get on with what we do best?

 REGGIE/Don Juan